Electromagnetic responses of bilayer excitonic insulators: from exciton London equations to dipole and inverse dipole Hall effects: Model and method

-where $C_{\hat{O}'\hat{O}}(t,t',\bm{q})$ is the retarded correlation function and $\hat{O}_{I}(t,\bm{q})\equiv \re^{i\hat{H}t/\hbar}\hat{O}(\bm{q})\re^{-i\hat{H}t/\hbar}$ is the operator in the interaction picture with respect to the unperturbed Hamiltonian $\hat{H}=\hat{H}_0+\hat{H}_I$.
+where $C_{\hat{O}'\hat{O}}$ is the retarded correlation function and $\hat{O}_{I}(t,\bm{q})\equiv \re^{i\hat{H}t/\hbar}\hat{O}(\bm{q})\re^{-i\hat{H}t/\hbar}$ is the operator in the interaction picture with respect to the unperturbed Hamiltonian $\hat{H}=\hat{H}_0+\hat{H}_I$.

-To compute correlation functions and investigate the electromagnetic responses of the bilayer EI, we employ the time-dependent Hartree-Fock (TDHF) method.
-In the presence of an external perturbation field $f(t)$, the dynamical equation governing the single-particle density matrix $\rho_{ij\bm{k}}(t,\bm{q})\equiv\ave{c^{\dagger}_{j\bm{k}-\bm{q}/2}c_{i\bm{k}+\bm{q}/2}}$ is given by
+To compute correlation functions and investigate the EM responses of the bilayer EI, we employ the time-dependent Hartree-Fock (TDHF) method and study the dynamics of the single-particle density matrix under the perturbation $\hat{H}_c$: